ThomasObenaus/writing/2018-12/COS Setup/README.md

-# How to set up a Container Orchestration System (COS)
+# How to Set Up a Container Orchestration System (COS)

 In my previous post [How a Container Orchestration System could look like](https://link.medium.com/cRyTWm2N2S), I showed an architectural overview and discussed the most important components of such a system.
 It is based on [Nomad](https://www.nomadproject.io) as job scheduler, [Consul](https://www.consul.io) for service discovery and [fabio](https://fabiolb.net) for request routing and load balancing.